teamdeeson/codex/docs/company-policies/maternity-and-paternity-policy.md

 ## What paternity leave am I entitled to?

-### Employed by the company for less than 52 weeks
+### Employed by the company for less than 52 weeks.

 There is no entitlement to paternity leave for team members who have worked for Deeson for less than 52 weeks.

-### Employed by the company for more than 52 weeks
+### Employed by the company for more than 52 weeks.

 If 15 weeks before the expected birth or adoption, you have been employed by us continuously for at least 52 weeks, you will be entitled to two weeks' paternity leave.
 This leave will be paid at your average weekly earnings.

-## Parental leave
+## Parental leave.

 If you are a parent with a child who is under 18 years old then:

 - After one year's service you can take up to 18 weeks' unpaid parental leave for that child.
 - This allowance applies to each of your children but can only be taken in blocks of up to four weeks per year.

-## Leaving Deeson after maternity, adoption or paternity leave
+## Leaving Deeson after maternity, adoption or paternity leave.

 Given our commitment to building a long-term, stable, diverse and high performing team, Deeson has chosen to put in place, a policy that pays well above the statutory minimum during maternity, adoption and paternity.